TolulopeFasola/Texas-Government-Salary-Analysis/README.md

 The report required various visual to demonstrate annual salary, ender, ethnicity of employees as well as other indicators to give us a better understanding of how workers are paid by government in Texas.
 A table was added with these metrics broken down by class title, number of employees and class title were added into the report for greater ease of understanding.

 Texas state government dataset covered 113 agencies.
-Knowing this, line chat, tree map, bar chart, pie chart was used for visuals, showing how employees are being paid according to their agency and their employee type.
+Knowing this, line chart, tree map, bar chart, pie chart was used for visuals, showing how employees are being paid according to their agency and their employee type.
 To round out the report, I decided to add more employee code, employee type .

 ## Tools